-Article 2 (25) of the CTR defines the start of the clinical trial as the first act of recruitment of a potential subject for a specific clinical trial, unless defined differently in the protocol.
+Article 2 (25) of the CTR defines the start of the clinical trial as the first act of recruitment of a potential participant for a specific clinical trial, unless defined differently in the protocol.

 In some cases, the sponsor may define the start of the trial differently than first act of recruitment.
 It could be, for example, the date of initiation of the clinical trial in the first site or the date when the first study-specific advertisement is published.
-However, the clinical trial may not start at an earlier date than the authorisation date nor later than the date of the first visit of the first subject.
+However, the clinical trial may not start at an earlier date than the authorisation date nor later than the date of the first visit of the first participant.

 Notifications